grpc/grpc.io/content/docs/languages/dart/basics.md

 As you can see, we call the method on the stub we got earlier.
 In our method parameters we pass a request protocol buffer object (in our case `Point`).
-We can also pass an optional `CallOptions` object which lets us change our RPC's behaviour if necessary, such as time-out.
+We can also pass an optional `CallOptions` object which lets us change our RPC's behavior if necessary, such as time-out.
 If the call doesn't return an error, the returned `Future` completes with the response information from the server.
 If there is an error, the `Future` will complete with the error.